Temple Dog Bite Lawyer

 Many Central Texas Dog Bites Involve Children

 Millions of Americans are bitten by a dog every year.
 Many of those attacks happen in and around Temple, TX.
-Unfortunately, children tend to involved in a lot of these dog attacks.
-Between 2011 and 2016, more than 100 children suffered dog bites in central Texas.
-The study revealed:

 - The average age of a child bitten by a dog was 5.84 years old